Farmers and the national environment law (EPBC Act)

 Whether or not the impacts of an activity are significant depends on several factors, including how long the impact will last and the sensitivity of a nationally protected matter.
-The environment liaison officer can give you advice, and guidelines on the EPBC Act policy statements page.
+Guidelines are available at www.environment.gov.au/epbc/policy-statements.

 If you are unsure, you should check, otherwise you may accidentally break the law.